dfinity/portal/docs/developer-docs/setup/pulling-canister-dependencies.md

 This example project will demonstrate an application canister pulling its dependency from the IC mainnet and integrating with it locally.

+In this example, the `app` canister defines a method called `double_service` which makes an inter-canister call to the `service` canister.

 - #### Step 1: First, assure that you have installed the [IC SDK](https://github.com/dfinity/sdk) and [git](https://git-scm.com/downloads).

 - #### Step 2: Then, open a terminal window and use `git clone` to download the following repository: